-Website Visitor Interaction & Control
+Website Visitor Interaction and Access Control

 MobileTracker goes beyond Website Analytics.
-Not only it provides essential webmaster Web Analytics tools, it allows webmasters to interact with their website visitors and control their access to pages, documents and URLs.
+Not only it provides essential webmaster Web Analytics tools, it allows webmasters to interact with their website visitors and control their access to pages, documents, and URLs.

 Based on the multitude of website visitor information, a webmaster can create custom Mobile Tracker rules to redirect visitors, control access to specific website pages, show popup or transitional messages to visitors or ban specific visitors altogether and disallow them to gain access to an entire website.
-Visitor Redirecting and Control can be used not only to serve specific content to target audience, but to protect website forms from being spammed.
+Visitor Redirecting and Control can be used not only to serve specific content to the target audience but to protect website forms from being spammed.

 A website project can contain a number of Link and Page trackers.
 Each tracker comes with an individual statistical console similar to a full website statistics interface that provides stats for each tracker unit over an extended period of time.